MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Basic Electricity

-15. Find the voltage across the 6 ohm resistor
+15. Find the current in the circuit.

 16 / 16